theairandspace/TheThingsNetwork-Basic-Tracker/README.md

 # TTN Tracker

-LMIC libraries are a good cohice but requires too much space and could be a problem using 32kb controllers, this code save space but can be used only in ABP and non confirming packets.
+LMIC libraries are a good choice but requires too much space and could be a problem using 32kb controllers, this code save space but can be used only in ABP and non confirming packets.

 ## Preliminary: